microsoft/aitour-concept-to-creation-ai-studio/src/demo4_evaluate_your_prototype_w_pf.md

 The first thing you need to evaluate your app flow is a test dataset.
 For the sake of this demo you are going to use the [sample dataset](./data/test_dataset.jsonl) provided in the data folder of this repository.

-Open the [generation_quality_eval.ipynb](./src/generation_quality_eval.ipynb) notebook and run the notebook cells to evaluate the performance of your application flow.
+Open the [generation_quality_eval.ipynb](./web_designer_flow/generation_quality_eval.ipynb) notebook and run the notebook cells to evaluate the performance of your application flow.
 This notebook performs the following actions:
 1. Configure the Azure OpenAI model instance and test dataset to be used in the evaluation.
-1. Import class evaluators from the promptflow library to evaluate against the most common generation generation quality metrics - *coherence, relevance, groundedness and fluency*.
-You can find a definition for each of these metrics [here](https://learn.microsoft.com/azure/ai-studio/concepts/evaluation-metrics-built-in?tabs=warning#generation-quality-metrics).
+1. Import class evaluators from the promptflow library to evaluate against the most common generation quality metrics - *coherence, relevance, groundedness and fluency*.
+You can find a definition for each of these metrics [here](https://learn.microsoft.com/azure/ai-studio/concepts/evaluation-metrics-built-in?WT.mc_id=academic-145965-cacaste&tabs=warning#generation-quality-metrics).
 1. Execute a batch run of the app flow against the test dataset, to generate the input-output pairs, where the ouput include the model response and the context retrieved from the products catalog.
 1. Evaluate the generated pairs against the pre-defined metrics and generate a report with the results.